Property Tax Assessment Appeals

-Below are answers to some frequently asked questions about how Allegheny County’s 2024 CLR can impact assessed values and property taxes:
+Below are answers to some frequently asked questions about how Allegheny County’s updated CLR can impact assessed values and property taxes:

 Every county has a “base year” for tax assessment purposes.
 Property assessments are supposed to reflect a base year valuation.
 The base year for Allegheny County is 2012.
 The CLR is a ratio which is intended to convert present day market values into base year assessed values.
 The CLR is adjusted annually based on sales data selected by each county.

-In 2024, Allegheny County’s CLR will drop from 63.6% to 54.5%.
-This will be the second consecutive year with a significant drop in the CLR.
-Three years ago, Allegheny County properties were assessed at 86.2% of market value.
+In 2025, Allegheny County’s CLR will drop to 52.7%.
+Four years ago, Allegheny County properties were assessed at 86.2% of market value.
 At that time, a property worth $1,000,000 was assessed at $862,000.
-Today a $1,000,000 property should be assessed at $545,000.
+Today a $1,000,000 property should be assessed at $527,000.

 Yes.
 This applies to all property in Allegheny County, commercial and residential.